 - a.
-A referendum may be called on any matter pertaining to the union, including but not limited to amendment of this document, contract ratification, dues, and policy, through a vote of the Executive Board, Stewards Assembly, or through a petition signed by at least twenty-five percent of membership.
-The Coordinator for Social Justice and Accountability shall have the authority to call for a vote of the Stewards Assembly or Executive Board on initiating a referendum. - b.
-The Elections Committee shall oversee voting on referenda and shall provide a minimum of five days for voting, with extensions possible at the discretion of the Elections Committee, Executive Board, or Stewards Assembly.
+A referendum may be called on any matter pertaining to the union, including but not limited to amendment of this document, contract ratification, dues, and policy, through a vote of the Executive Board, Organizing Committee, or through a petition signed by at least twenty-five percent of membership.
+The Coordinator for Social Justice and Accountability shall have the authority to call for a vote of the Organizing Committee or Executive Board on initiating a referendum. - b.
+The Elections Committee shall oversee voting on referenda and shall set the timeline for elections.
 The Elections Committee shall determine the manner and delivery of secret ballots in such a way that, to the extent feasible, every eligible voter is able to participate. - c.
-The Elections Committee and Communications Committee shall make every effort to communicate the nature and timing of the referendum to eligible voters.
-When a referendum concerns contract ratification, there shall be an informational meeting at
+The Elections Committee and Communications Committee shall make every effort to communicate the nature and timing of the referendum to eligible voters. - d.

-- least one week in advance of voting.
-A summary of the tentative agreement shall be provided at this meeting and made available to all graduate students online. - d.
 Eligibility to vote in a referendum shall be an exclusive right of members in good standing. - i.
 The electorate for the referendum shall be limited exclusively to Bargaining Unit Members in cases of constitutional amendment, contract ratification, strike authorization, and any other cases of referenda which the Elections Committee determines must be limited to Bargaining Unit Members in order to comply with prevailing U.S. labor regulations. - ii.
 In cases where the Executive Board or a petition of membership calls a referendum for a topic not covered in Section d.i. above, the Executive Board shall have the authority to define the electorate for a referendum. - iii.
-In cases where the Stewards Assembly calls a referendum for a topic not covered in Section d.i. above, the Stewards Assembly shall have the authority to define the electorate for a referendum. - e.
-During the bargaining of a contract, all graduate students shall be consulted on the contract at least once per academic semester and summer period throughout bargaining, and at least once during the ratification process.
-The consultation period shall be at least two weeks during the bargaining process and at least four weeks during the ratification process. - i.
-The Communications Committee shall notify graduate students of the consultation period at least three (3) days before it begins to the extent feasible. - ii.
-Results of bargaining consultations that do not oppose the Union's values and aspirations shall be considered in the bargaining process. - iii.
-The Bargaining Committee shall collaborate closely with the Communications Committee to share the results of the consultation period and related decisions by the Bargaining Committee with the graduate student body. - f.
+In cases where the Organizing Committee calls a referendum for a topic not covered in Section d.i. above, the Organizing Committee shall have the authority to define the electorate for a referendum. - e.
 A referendum shall pass if it receives a majority of votes in support and at least 20% of eligible voters participate.
 The sole exceptions to this standard shall be as follows: - i.
 An amendment to this document shall pass if it receives at least 70% of votes in support and at least 25% participation. - ii.
-A strike authorization vote shall pass if it receives at least 75% of votes in support and at least 30% participation.
+Strike authorization votes, which shall pass in accordance with Article XV.